singlecore06483/sc_framework/README.md

+UPDATES
+-

+new udates and features in sc framework:

+- added 5 new exploits
+- added 5 new tools
+- added 1 new command ----> command: search windows
+- bugs and errors are fixed

 SC FRAMEWORK
 -

-this tool uses 17 exploits and 8 payloads. wich some of the exploit like `ssh-loign, PDF-exploit, and more 15 exploits`.
+this tool uses 22 exploits and 8 payloads. wich some of the exploit like `ssh-loign, PDF-exploit, and more 15 exploits`.

 How this tool works?